fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-01-17】[AmberSahdev / Open\-Interface](https://github.com/AmberSahdev/Open-Interface) - Control Any Computer Using LLMs
+* 【2025-01-17】[instructor\-ai / instructor](https://github.com/instructor-ai/instructor) - structured outputs for llms
+* 【2025-01-17】[qhjqhj00 / MemoRAG](https://github.com/qhjqhj00/MemoRAG) - Empowering RAG with a memory\-based data interface for all\-purpose applications!
+* 【2025-01-17】[ansible / ansible\-lint](https://github.com/ansible/ansible-lint) - ansible\-lint checks playbooks for practices and behavior that could potentially be improved and can fix some of the most common ones for you
 * 【2025-01-16】[OpenBMB / MiniCPM\-o](https://github.com/OpenBMB/MiniCPM-o) - MiniCPM\-o 2 6: A GPT\-4o Level MLLM for Vision, Speech and Multimodal Live Streaming on Your Phone
 * 【2025-01-15】[KoljaB / RealtimeSTT](https://github.com/KoljaB/RealtimeSTT) - A robust, efficient, low\-latency speech\-to\-text library with advanced voice activity detection, wake word activation and instant transcription
 * 【2025-01-14】[JoshuaC215 / agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) - Full toolkit for running an AI agent service built with LangGraph, FastAPI and Streamlit